stehrn/twelve_factor/README.md

 ## Process and State
 [execute the app as one or more stateless processes](https://12factor.net/processes) (12 factor)

-State exists in the demo app, in the form of a simple in-process cache in [MoodService](src/main/java/com/github/stehrn/mood/MoodService.java) - so how to get this state out of the service process?
+State exists in the mood service, in the form of a simple in-process cache in [MoodService](src/main/java/com/github/stehrn/mood/MoodService.java) - so how to get this state out of the service process?
 The answer is to introduce a [backing service](https://12factor.net/backing-services) and store state there instead, backing services gets it's own section below, for now you just need to know it's any type of service the application consumes as part of it's normal operation and is typically defined via a simple 'connection string' (think URL).

 Why bother?
 If we want to _scale out_ our process and create multiple instances to facilitate things like load balancing and application resilience, then having no state makes things much easier - just spin up another instance of the application process.

-So how do we do this for our app?
+How do we do this for our app?
 Lets choose a cache - [redis](https://redis.io) is a good choice (alternatives might include Hazelcast or memcached), it's described as "an in-memory data structure store, used as a database, cache and message broker ... supports data structures such as strings, hashes, lists, sets, ..." ([redis.io](https://redis.io)). it's a great bit of opensource with a strong community, so lets use it.

 #### Running redis on docker
 The quickest and easiest way to install and run redis is using docker, the [run](https://docs.docker.com/engine/reference/commandline/run/) command starts the redis container:
 ```cmd
 $ docker run --name mood-redis --publish 6379:6379 --detach redis
 ```
-`--publish` (`-p`) publishes the redis port so the service can connect it from outside of the container (more on this later).
+The redis port is published (`--publish`/`-p`) so that the mood service can connect to it from outside of the container (more on this later).

-`--detach` (`-d`) runs the container process in the background, to check the running process and tail the logs:
+To free up the terminal the container process has been run in the background (`--detach`/`-d`), to check the running process and tail the logs:
 ```cmd
 $ docker ps
 $ docker logs --follow mood-redis